Vang Vieng, Laos

 - Motorcycle tracks next to frozen eel ball = extra tire taste.
 Not good.

-- Worker did not properly wash her dirty glove or dirty un-gloved hand.
+- The worker did not properly wash her dirty glove or dirty un-gloved hand.
 Extra points though because her glove matches her socks.
 Deduct points because she left her rubber boots at home and had to wear her good dress shoes (with ribbons.)

 - Trash and litter in general vicinity of frozen eel ball.
 Not good.